GatsbyCentral/gatsbycentral.com/gatsby/content/posts/comparing-gatsby-and-jekyll.md

 ---
 You've heard of Jekyll.
 You've heard of Gatsby.
 Which should you choose?
 What are their relative strenghts?
 We set out to answer these questions and more.

-> tl;dr Jekyll was first release in 2008, Gatsby is significantly more modern.
+> **tl;dr** - Gatsby builds much faster sites.
+Gatsby supports dynamic sources easier.
+Jekyll is for blogging, and has lots of themes.

 Disclaimer, I know a lot more about Gatsby than about Jekyll.
 Please feel free to point out any errors in the comments below and we'll update this article.